alerque/libertinus/CONTRIBUTING.md

 ------------

 To build the fonts, you need GNU Make, and Python 3.6+, and a few Python packages.
-To install Python packages.
 The cleanest way to install the Python dependencies is to use a virtual environment:

     python3 -m venv env
     . env/bin/activate